alettsy/aromatherapy-app-v1/README.md

 # Aromatherapy App

-This is an application written in Flutter and Dart about essential oils and their uses in aromatherapy.
+A simple app to show different essential oils and their uses in aromatherapy.

+## Disclaimer

+Please do your own research before using essential oils.
+I am not responsible for any damage, injury, or illness that occurs from the use of the information in this application.
+If you are unwell, you should seek professional medical help.